 Suppliers of high-quality printing for 66 years

-Ok, so our first printing press didn't look quite like this but it wasn't far off!
-St Andrew’s Press was established in 1952 and was primarily engaged in printing for the Cathedral Church of St Andrew in Wells, from which the company name was established.
+Ok, so our first printing press didn't look quite like the one pictured above but it wasn't far off!
+St Andrew’s Press was established in 1952 and was primarily engaged in printing for the Cathedral of St Andrew in Wells, from which the company name was established.

-Our company was founded in the front room of Arthur Wood's house on the historic Vicars' Close in Wells.
+Our company was founded in the front room of Arthur Wood's house on the historic Vicars Close.
 We have grown somewhat since and now work out of an industrial unit at St Andrews Park on the edge of Wells city centre, producing high-quality printed materials for companies all over the South West and beyond.

 1952 - 2018 : Our History